Maxy

 Privacy by architecture

-This places Maxy at L2–L3 of the neurosymbolic coupling maturity model (Tuan, 2026): ontology-constrained tool discovery and knowledge-grounded reasoning, rather than the prompt-injection approach common in competing architectures.
+This places Maxy at L2 to L3 of the neurosymbolic coupling maturity model (Tuan, 2026): ontology-constrained tool discovery and knowledge-grounded reasoning, rather than the prompt-injection approach common in competing architectures.

 Inbound message screening